Topological phases of matter, Quantum Error Correction and Topological twist: Preliminaries

 \\ More precisely in fig \ref{fig: Toric code}, the red $A_v = \sigma^x_H \sigma_G^x \sigma_R^x \sigma_{E_1}^x$ and the green $B_p = \sigma^z_Z \sigma^z_N \sigma^z_{A_1} \sigma^z_K$.
 Here $\sigma^x$ and $\sigma^z$ are the Pauli X and Pauli Z operators.
 In general,

 where n(v) is the qubits connected to v (neighbors) and $\partial$(face p) corresponds to the boundary of the face p.
 They are tensor products of the individual Pauli operators.
 Both $A_v$ and $B_p$ are commuting Hermitian with eigenvalues, $\pm 1$.
-The ground state is the +1 eigenstate of each $A_v$ and $B_p$ operators.
+The ground state is the +1 eigenstate of each $A_v$ and $B_p$ operator.

-Consider each unit cell (in the lattice) with two spins on the top left, and consider translations in horizontal and vertical direction.
+Consider each unit cell (in the lattice) with two spins on the top left, and consider translations in the horizontal and vertical directions.
 If there are N translations in the horizontal direction and M translations in the vertical direction, there are 2MN number of qubits.
 Each qubit is a spin 1/2 particle, therefore the dimension of the Hilbert space is $2^{2MN}$.
 There are MN number of plaquettes and vertices, therefore 2MN constraints of order two.
 However, $\prod_p B_p = 1 = \prod_s A_v$ Therefore the dimension of the ground state is

-This is also known as the code space and represents logical qubits. \\ \\ Here, $|0\rangle$ is an eigenvector with eigenvalue +1 and $|1\rangle$ is an eigenvector with eigenvalue -1 for the Pauli Z gate.
+This is also known as the code space and represents the dimension of the logical qubits. \\ \\ Here, $|0\rangle$ is an eigenvector with eigenvalue +1 and $|1\rangle$ is an eigenvector with eigenvalue -1 for the Pauli Z gate.

 If the state of the qubit is $|1\rangle$, we say it's occupied, and unoccupied otherwise.
 In order to find the +1 eigenstate for each operator, look at the $B_p$ operator.
-Four edges have overall +1 eigenvalue, i.e. even number of them have to be occupied.
+Four edges have an overall +1 eigenvalue, i.e. even number of them have to be occupied.
 Consider strings in the dual lattice, based on whether the qubit is occupied or not.
-If it it, then imagine a string orthogonal to the edge, joining the center of plaquettes its shared with.
+If it is, then imagine a string orthogonal to the edge, joining the center of the plaquettes it's shared with.
 See fig \ref{fig: ground_state_prep}

 \\ All the virtual strings in the dual lattice must close out and therefore the ground state has loops. $A_v$ operators change the "occupancy" of the strings.
-On vacuum, they create four strings which form a loop.
-If there was one string already, it extended the loop (made it bigger) and if three strings are occupied, contracted the loop (made it smaller).
+In a vacuum, they create four strings that form a loop.
+If there was one string already, it extended the loop (made it bigger) and if three strings were occupied, contracted the loop (made it smaller).
 If two strings were occupied, it either merges two loops or changes the loop (homotopic).
 Therefore, the ground state, which needs to be a +1 eigenstate of all the operators, is a superposition of all loop configurations on the dual lattice \cite{Bravyi98, Lin2021}.